deezer/spleeter/README.md

 ## Contributing

-If you would like to participate in the development of **spleeter** you are more than welcome to do so.
+If you would like to participate in the development of **Spleeter** you are more than welcome to do so.
 Don't hesitate to throw us a pull request and we'll do our best to examine it quickly.
 Please check out our [guidelines](.github/CONTRIBUTING.md) first.

 ## Note